Abhi-2049/REDMOON/README.md

 3) Radiation Payload Performance - Noise, Power and Temperature
 4) Radiation Payload Performance - Proton Beam
 5) FGDOS Characterization: Irradiation and Thermal Variation

+## Geant4 Radiation Transport Simulations
+The simulations were run on a virtual linux machine obtained from -

+This repo contains the project source folders for the simulations